kerrychoi-se/bulk-ecom-packshot-composite/README.md

 Large images are automatically resized to stay under Jasper's 5 megapixel limit.
 This is handled automatically and logged to the console.

 ### Processing takes a long time
 Each image takes up to 2 minutes to process with the Jasper API.
-For large batches, expect longer wait times.
+However, with parallel processing (3 concurrent), large batches are now significantly faster than sequential processing.

+### API rate limiting or errors
+The application automatically retries failed API calls up to 3 times with exponential backoff (4s, 8s, 16s delays).
+This handles temporary network issues, rate limits (429), and server errors (5xx).

+### Memory usage with large batches
+Images are processed in chunks of 10 to optimize memory usage.
+The background image is pre-loaded once per chunk rather than per-image, reducing memory overhead.

 ## License